Ukrainian Naval Aviation: History

 Ukraine inherited large naval aviation units from the Soviet Union.
 These included large aircraft such as the Tupolev Tu-142 and Tupolev Tu-22M, however these were scrapped under the Budapest Memorandum.
 Fighters such as the Mig-29 were either decommissioned due to budgetary reasons or transferred to the air force.

 The remaining inventory included transport, attack, and anti-submarine warfare helicopters, as well as numerous transport aircraft.
 Ukraine's naval units, along with some aviation units participated in several deployments such as Operation Atalanta and Operation Ocean Shield.

-2014 Crimean crisis
+2014 Russian annexation of Crimea

 During the Russian military intervention in Ukraine, Ukrainian naval aviation managed to get a number of its aircraft and helicopters airborne from its Novofedorivka airbase to fly to bases in mainland Ukraine on 5 March.
 This included one Kamov Ka-27PL and three Mil Mi-14PL maritime helicopters, and one Beriev Be-12 amphibian and two Antonov An-26 transports.

 More than a dozen aircraft and helicopters, which were undergoing maintenance, had to be left behind.
 The long-term sustainability of the Ukrainian Navy's surviving helicopters is uncertain after the pro-Russian administration in Crimea nationalised all state owned enterprises, including the Sevastopol Aviation Enterprise, which had provided long-term maintenance and overhaul of the service's helicopters.